-Dolmio pasta sauces start from $2 for a 500g jar or $2.90 for a pasta sauce pouch.
+Prices for Dolmio pasta sauces start from $2 for a 500g jar or $3 for a 170g pasta sauce pouch.

-The brands featured in this year’s ratings aren’t the only options worth sticking on your plate.
+The brands featured in our latest ratings aren’t the only options worth sticking on your plate.
 Here are a few alternatives you might want to check out:

-This will depend on your taste palette and what you’re planning to plate up.
-With that said, one in four people we surveyed (27%) usually pick up the cheapest brand or whichever is on special, while 17% opt for the healthier option (i.e. low sugar or low salt).
+But it ultimately depends on your taste palette and what you’re planning to plate up.
+With that said, almost one in four people we surveyed (22%) usually pick up the cheapest brand or whichever is on special, while 12% opt for the healthier option (i.e. low sugar or low salt).

 If you’re unsure where to start, you can use our pasta sauce review as a guide to see how consumers rate different brands.
 And why not enjoy trying different flavours to find one that really tickles your tastebuds.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.